John Hazelwood: Siege of Fort Mifflin

 Hazelwood played a major role in the American effort in keeping British ships from reaching Philadelphia by way of the Delaware River.
 In the months leading up to the British siege of Fort Mifflin Washington's headquarters at this time was located north of Philadelphia in Whitemarsh where he maintained frequent communication with Hazelwood, sending him reports, orders and advice.
 Fort Mifflin, commanded by Lieutenant Colonel Samuel Smith, was located on an island in the middle of this river and was a key point of defense for the Americans.
 The fortress, along with Fort Mercer on the east bank, were the only obstacles preventing the British naval access to Philadelphia.

 Vice Admiral Howe dispatched a message to Hazelwood requesting that he surrender the Pennsylvania fleet, allowing Howe and his fleet to control the Delaware Bay, where Hazelwood was allegedly promised a pardon from the King if he cooperated.
 Hazelwood refused the dubious offer, declaring that he would "defend the fleet to the last".

-The successful siege upon the stone and earthen fort required the prolonged bombardment by the British Navy under the command of Admiral Howe, also involving land batteries, lasting from September 26 to November 16, 1777.
+The successful siege upon the stone and earthen fort required the prolonged bombardment by the fleet under the command of Admiral Howe, also involving land batteries, lasting from September 26 to November 16, 1777.
 The standoff and defense of the fort allowed time for Washington and the Continental Army to safely deploy for the Battle of White Marsh and its subsequent withdrawal to Valley Forge.
 Washington received warnings from Generals Porter and Lee, stationed on the Schuylkill River at Philadelphia, that the British were making communication runs across the river at night using small boats.
 In a letter of November 4, Washington advised Hazelwood to do all he could to stop the activity.
-Hazelwood's efforts to end the communications were less than effectual.
+Hazelwood's efforts to end the communications were a failure.
 Several days before the fall of the fort Washington dispatched another letter to Hazelwood inquiring about his status, urging that if at all possible to remain at his station with the fleet after the fort has fallen so as to hinder and prolong British operations long enough to allow the river to freeze over, preventing passage of supply ships into Philadelphia until the spring thaw.